• Home

 Step 1: Load the Bread Machine

-Add ingredients to the bread machine pan in this exact order: warm water first, then olive oil, then flour, then sugar, salt, garlic powder, and Italian seasoning.
+Start with the warm water in the bread machine pan, add the olive oil, add the flour, then the sugar, salt, garlic powder, and the Italian seasoning.
 Make a small well in the center of the flour and add the yeast last, directly into the well.
+It’s important to keep the yeast separated from the salt so that the salt doesn’t inhibit the yeast before it becomes active.

 Step 2: Rest the Dough